 This conversation explores the resonances of the Inter-Asia project outside the geographical boundaries of Asia.
 The participants, who represent diverse national, institutional, and professional experiences, discuss the following topics: how Asia and the Inter-Asia project has affected their intellectual trajectories; navigating academic institutions and formations; the changing meaning of diaspora and migration and their effects on language and communication; and the relationship between the academy and social movements.
 Particular attention is paid to reframing Australia and Canada from an Inter-Asia perspective.

 Lee, C., Chen, K. H., Gunew, S., O’Brien, M., Yue, A., & Alam, R. (2019).
 Trajectories, institutions, and re-locations: a conversation on Inter-Asia outside Asia.
 Inter-Asia Cultural Studies, 20(2), 341–355. https://doi.org/10.1080/14649373.2019.1617228

 Inter-Asia Cultural Studies

-© Christopher Lee, Kuan-Hsing Chen, Sneja Gunew, Michelle O’Brien and Audrey Yue 2019.
+© Christopher Lee, Kuan-Hsing Chen, Sneja Gunew, Michel O’Brien and Audrey Yue 2019.
 All rights reserved.